by Seth Benardete

 ABOUT THIS BOOK

-In this section-by-section commentary, Benardete argues that Plato's Republic is a holistic analysis of the beautiful, the good, and the just.
+In this section-by-section commentary on Plato's most important dialogue, Benardete argues that the Republic is such a self-powered, holistic analysis of the beautiful, the good, and the just.
 This book provides a fresh interpretation of the Republic and a new understanding of philosophy as practiced by Plato and Socrates.

 See other books on: Benardete, Seth | History & Surveys | Plato | Plato's Republic | Republic